 Title: A Path to Improving Writing Skills: Things I Didn’t Learn In School

-Speaker: Heather Elliott, Southwest Research Institute, San Antonio TX, and University of Texas-San Antonio, email@example.com
+Speaker: Heather Elliottt, Southwest Research Institute, San Antonio TX, and University of Texas-San Antonio, firstname.lastname@example.org

 In this webinar, you will learn about:

 - psychology that hinders writing skills, and ways to overcome it

 - how to identify problematic aspects of your writing

 - how to write concisely for paged limited writing such as proposals

 - ways to organize your material while reducing repetition and having coherence, precision, and cohesion